Youth Art Contest Presented by Coastal Children’s Services

 April 11, 2018 - April 15, 2018

-The North Carolina Azalea Festival Children’s Art Contest is an annual art contest showcasing the amazing artistic talents of the youth in our community.
-Each year over 300 area public, private, and home-schooled elementary and middle school students, grades K-8, submit their artwork to the contest, illustrating the traditions of the North Carolina Azalea Festival that mean the most to them.
-The winning artists in both the Elementary and Middle School categories receive various notable prizes, and the winning schools are treated to a visit from the Azalea Festival Official Artist.
-The Top 15 entries in each category are exhibited during the Azalea Festival at the Community Arts Center in the Historic Hannah Block USO Building.
+The North Carolina Azalea Festival Youth Art Contest Presented by Coastal Children’s Services is an annual art contest showcasing the amazing artistic talents of the youth in our community.
+Each year over 300 area public, private, and home-schooled elementary, middle school, (and new in 2018 – high school!) students submit their artwork to the contest, illustrating the traditions of the North Carolina Azalea Festival that mean the most to them.
+The winning artists (and second and third place) in all divisions receive various notable prizes, and some schools are even treated to a visit from the Azalea Festival Official Artist.
+Top place artists in each division will have their work showcased in the Azalea Festival Souvenir Book, and are invited to Raleigh to attend the Governor’s Press Conference with the Azalea Festival entourage.
+The Top 15 entries in each division are exhibited during the Azalea Festival at the Community Arts Center in the Historic Hannah Block USO Building.
 These artists also receive a complimentary ticket to the April Thalian Association Children’s Theatre (TACT) production.

 The 1st place entry for the Elementary School category, “Blooming Belle,” is a colored-pencil drawing of a beautiful Azalea Belle along the Cape Fear riverfront with the majestic USS North Carolina Battleship standing guard in the background.
 It was drawn by Olivia Brown, a 10-year-old 5th grade student at Holly Tree Elementary in Wilmington.
 Olivia says that science is her favorite subject in school because her teacher Mrs. Foreman makes it so much fun.
 She hopes one day to be a veterinarian and use her science knowledge to discover cures for sick animals.
 She is also a talented singer, having been selected for the All County Chorus two years in a row and the NC Honors Chorus this year.
 When not in school, Olivia enjoys jumping on her trampoline and playing with her friends and her border collie Gracie.
 She spends her spare time reading art books, drawing, and taking art lessons with Carolyn Faulkner’s Young Artists Series.
 When asked from where the inspiration for her art contest entry came, Olivia answered, “First, from my neighbor who was a Belle and wore the dress I drew, then from my dad who thinks the battleship is so Wilmington, and from me because I really just love azaleas and the sun.”
 Fact – Olivia has never been to the Azalea Festival.
 Fact – you certainly couldn’t tell it from her beautiful drawing!